-Other roles: Chair of the Board and owner of Heroine Holding AB, Deputy member of the Board of Projektengagemang Holding i Stockholm AB
+Other roles: Consultancy assignments relating to M&A and business development.
+Chair of the Board and owner of Heroine Holding AB, Deputy member of the Board of Projektengagemang Holding i Stockholm AB

 Previous roles/positions: CFO and Deputy CEO of Projektengagemang Sweden AB until July and May 2022, respectively.
 Employed at Projektengagemang Sweden AB between 2007 and July 2022. ÅF, divisional CFO for various divisions including Board assignments in foreign subsidiaries from 1996 until 2007